 This quickly leads to frustrations like running out of room on your phone or never being able to find that one photo you’re looking for.
 We’re bringing in our digital photo expert, Maria Mesick, to get her pro tips on where to begin organizing your iPhone photos.
 These small steps will help you streamline your iPhone photos and you maintain order from here on out.

 A small disclaimer before we begin: we highly recommend backing up your iPhone photos before beginning this process to keep them safe.
 Digital files are notoriously vulnerable and easy to lose or corrupt.
-If you’d like more information on exactly how to back up your photos, read Maria’s post here.

 When organizing iPhone photos, we love starting with an easy win: screenshots.
 We all take them— yet don’t always use them— and they sure do add up.
 Whether you meant to refer to them later, or took them in hopes of remembering something you’ve long since forgot, chances are you have hundreds of screenshots clogging up space on your phone.